 Among his many contributions was the ‘Sac à dépêches’, which was produced in 1935 for his wife to carry.
 The bag would go on to achieve worldwide recognition 20 years later, when in 1956 Princess Grace Kelly used her ‘Sac à dépêches’ to shield her baby bump from the paparazzi.
 In an early instance of what might today be described as ‘viral marketing’, Hermès received so many requests for ‘The Kelly Bag’, as it became immediately known, that it was renamed in honour of the princess.

 The story of the invention of the Birkin bag — the result of the chance meeting in 1983 between actress Jane Birkin and Jean-Louis Dumas, then creative director of Hermès — has become legendary among Hermès lovers.
 The two were seated next to each other on an international flight.
 When Dumas asked why she travelled with a simple straw tote, Birkin explained that most leather bags were too structured for her taste.
-Birkin ‘wanted something much more boho’, according to Caitlin Donovan, Handbags specialist at Christie’s in New York.
+Birkin ‘wanted something much more boho’, according to Caitlin Donovan, head of department, Handbags and Accessories at Christie’s in New York.
 ‘The two actually came up with the design for the bag on that flight, on the back of an airsickness bag.’
 Since its inception, the specialist adds, the Birkin ‘has changed little in style or function’.

 As is the case with many iconic Hermès products, the silk scarf was inspired by an item of equestrian clothing — the riding silk, with Émile-Maurice producing the first carré in 1937.
 Up to 36 colour frames are prepared and meticulously printed on the finest Chinese silk.
 Today more than 2,000 scarf designs have been produced, and an Hermès scarf is sold worldwide every 25 seconds.